Hartwick College will once again have some summer employment positions available for 2018.

 Room And Board

-If on-campus housing is necessary, please contact Residence Life at extension 4501.
+If on-campus housing is necessary, please contact Residential Life and Housing at extension 4501.
+Summer 2018 rates are listed below.

 If a department chooses to subsidize the expense for housing please let Human Resources and Residential Life know.
 The subsidized expense will then be charged against the department summer employment budget.